Best 5 Balanced Diet Secrets Doctors Want You to Know

-Harvard Health Publishing recommends consuming half of your plate with fruits and vegetables, quarter with whole grains, and the other quarter with lean protein at most meals.
+Harvard Health recommends consuming half of your plate with fruits and vegetables, quarter with whole grains, and the other quarter with lean protein at most meals.

 Conflicting nutrition advice can feel confusing.
 A balanced diet does not follow strict rules.
 It empowers your body safely and keeps you going fuller.